Ghanshyam0906/MediHelp/README.md

 MediHelp is a full-stack Healthcare Management System designed to streamline interactions between patients, doctors, and administrators through a unified digital platform.
 The application eliminates traditional manual processes by enabling seamless appointment booking, real-time data access, and efficient healthcare service management.

 The system provides a centralized solution where users can connect with healthcare professionals, manage medical records, and access services with minimal effort, improving overall accessibility and operational efficiency.
-Similar healthcare platforms focus on connecting patients with doctors, managing appointments, and providing digital medical services in one place. :contentReference[oaicite:0]{index=0}
+Similar healthcare platforms focus on connecting patients with doctors, managing appointments, and providing digital medical services in one place .

 ---